 f. phillip langley

-Langley has been a USTA director since 1983 and was elected president of the USTA in March, 2003.
-He serves on the USTA's Executive Committee, Finance Committee, and Pari-Mutuel Committee.
+Langley was a USTA director since 1983 and was elected president of the USTA in March, 2003.
+He served on the USTA's Executive Committee, Finance Committee, and Pari-Mutuel Committee.

 Langley was inducted into the Illinois Harness Horsemen's Hall of Fame in 1994 and was elected to the Harness Racing Hall of Fame in 2006.
-He and his wife Margo have been married since 1960 and have three children and four grandchildren.
+He and his wife Margo were married since 1960 and have three children and four grandchildren.

 Phillip Langley passed away on April 11, 2020.